Category: D

 πŸ‘₯ Population & Demographics

-As of the latest census, the population of Devens is estimated to be around 1,840 residents.
-The community is diverse, with a mix of families, young professionals, and retirees.
-The median age in Devens is approximately 40 years.
+As of the 2020 census, the population of Dennis was estimated to be around 14,207.
+The town’s population is predominantly White, with a small percentage of African American, Native American, Asian, and other races.
+The median age in Dennis is approximately 58.7 years, indicating a significant number of retirees in the town.

 πŸ›οΈ History